 The technique Shima uses is Encaustic Painting, the 5,000-year-old art of painting with Beeswax, Pigment and Fire.
-Creating her landscapes, layer-by-layer, becomes a meditation; adding the elements, smoothing, heating, watching the beeswax and pigment combine, adding, smoothing, and heating.
+Creating her seascapes, layer-by-layer, becomes a meditation; adding the elements, smoothing, heating, watching the beeswax and pigment combine, adding, smoothing, and heating.
 Again and again until Shima sees what she feels in her heart.
-As with all impressionistic art, and especially Encaustic Painting, creating her work required Shima let go of every last bit of ego, letting … Read More
+As with all impressionistic art, and especially Encaustic Painting, creating her work requires Shima let go of every last bit of ego, letting … Read More

 What lies beyond what appears to be – the True meaning of Life – inspire my artwork.
 Grounded by the horizon – with wax, fire, and brush in hand – I am free to explore Spirit and what lies beyond the physical realm.
 At some point one gives way to another.
 The horizon blurs and boundaries dissolve.
 A feeling, an emotion, or simply knowing emerges.
 The art reveals its message.
 This is when I know the painting is complete.